Dr Robert Falconer-Taylor BVetMed, DipCABT, MRCVS

 He teaches and consults around the world along with writing for the veterinary and other professional press.
 He is also author of the informative PET CPD Blog, published on this website, which has been taken up and endorsed by many training and behaviour organisations all over the world.

 He is an international consultant to the pet industry where he has engaged in the development and risk assessment of pet ‘toys’ targeted specifically at promoting the welfare of pets and their relationships with their owners.
-He has been actively involved in the development of the ‘The Puppy Plan’, first launched in February 2012 and updated in 2014, a collaboration between Dogs Trust and the Kennel Club.
-He is also a member of the International Cat Care Behavioural Advisory Panel.
+He was also actively involved in the development of the ‘The Puppy Plan’, first launched in February 2012 and updated in 2014, a collaboration between Dogs Trust and the Kennel Club.
+For launch in 2022, in collaboration with a commercial partner, Robert has developed a practical Mood State Assessment tool for owners to use with their dogs.

-His primary academic interests include companion animal cognitive science and emotionality, nutrition and its effects on behaviour, and applied neurophysiology, pharmacology and therapeutics in companion animal behaviour therapy.
+His current primary academic interests include companion animal cognitive science and emotionality, nutrition and its effects on behaviour, and applied neurophysiology, pharmacology, and therapeutics in companion animal behaviour therapy.
+For launch in 2022 – 2023, Robert is working on a number of tools, resources and a book, as part of a range of accessible online education resources for the companion animal community.

 He promotes the idea wherever and whenever he can that –